 - Describe the qualifications of the project director(s) as they pertain to the topic and programmatic administration of the project.
 If you propose co-directors, explain how the team will share responsibilities.
-Explain the director(s)' approach to working with the K-12 leader, visiting scholars, staff, and participants. - Identify a qualified replacement director(s), who is/are capable of assuming leadership of the project should one or both directors become unable to fulfill his/her role.
-If the replacement director is a co-director, state clearly that each co-director is prepared and qualified to assume full intellectual and administrative leadership of the project as a single director, if necessary. - Identify the K-12 professional(s) noting their expertise, role on, and time commitment to the project.
-Explain how she/he/they will enhance pedagogical effectiveness. - Describe additional scholars included in the project team, noting their expertise, role on and time commitment to the project.
+Explain the director(s)' approach to working with the visiting scholars, staff, and participants. - Identify a qualified replacement director(s), who is/are capable of assuming leadership of the project should one or both directors become unable to fulfill his/her role.
+If the replacement director is a co-director, state clearly that each co-director is prepared and qualified to assume full intellectual and administrative leadership of the project as a single director, if necessary. - Describe additional scholars included in the project team, noting their expertise, role on and time commitment to the project.
 Explain how they will bring varied perspectives to the project and engage with participants in a meaningful way.
-Where two or more scholars are present at any given time, explain their shared role and how it will enhance the participants' experience. - Summarize the contributions of additional academic staff (such as library or museum personnel) who may spend a brief time with participants (for example, conducting a twohour library or museum session).
+Where two or more scholars are present at any given time, explain their shared role and how it will enhance the participants' experience. - Summarize the contributions of additional academic staff (such as library or museum personnel) who may spend a brief time with participants (for example, conducting a two-hour library or museum session).
 Describe their expertise, role on, and time commitment to the project. - Describe key administrative and technical support personnel, noting their expertise, role on, and time commitment to the project.